StepanekPetr/SalesForce/README.md

 - Get visual studio 2015 (community version)
 - Add SpecFlow plugin to visual stuido
 - Open solution
+- Rebuilt it - VS download missing packages, theres a possibility than after packages donwload SpecFlow did not recognize feature files well, and you need to open solution again
 - Run unit test by proper interpret (MsTest or ReSharper)

 In last point can be a problem, you need to download this interpret and make him working.
 In case you dont want to do this, i can show you runing tests via any program with screen sharing.
-For me theres no point to make tests running on some cloud server with prepared environment.
-In case i wont get this work, it be a big lost of time for me.
+In case i get the work, we can discuss how to run tests on demand